tensorflop/portfolio/projects/churnchallenge.md

 The dataset for this competition was relatively straightforward.
 There were no missing values in either the training or test dataset.
 There are 10 categorical features, 9 numeric features, a Customer ID, and a binary target (the target present only in the training dataset).
 There were no significant outliers, unusual distributions, or heavily skewed features.

 Two features were significantly correlated.
-This turned out to be pretty intuitive, the Account Age correlating highly with Total Charges.
+This turned out to be pretty intuitive, the Account Age correlating highly with Total Charges with a Spearman Correlation Coefficient of 0.86.

 <p align="center">
 <img src="images/totalcharge-accountage.png" width="501" height="346">